 Notes

-Recipe Tips:
+Recipe Tips.

-• If you can’t find the crescent dough sheets, use crescent roll dough, just be sure to pinch the seams together so it resembles one complete sheet.
+• If you can’t find the crescent dough sheets, use crescent roll dough; just be sure to pinch the seams together so it resembles one complete sheet.ย

-• To combine a smooth filling use room-temperature eggs and cream cheese.
+• To combine a smooth filling, use room-temperature eggs and cream cheese.

-• Stick with cinnamon and sugar for the signature churro taste, but other warm spices can added.
+• Stick with cinnamon and sugar for the signature churro taste, but other warm spices can be added.

 Store.
 Once the churro bars have cooled, cover and store in the fridge for up to 3 days, or wrap tightly and freeze for up to 3 months.
 Thaw in the fridge.